How to Craft a Successful, Competitive, Search-Friendly Title

 - To be search friendly, a title must be short and descriptive.
 We recommend four to ten words.
 Your title should also contain the types of short terms people might type into search engines like Google when conducting searches on a particular subject (e.g. "how to tie a bow tie" may result in a title like "3 Methods of Tying a Bow Tie").

 - To be competitive, a title must address a subject and keywords ("keywords" are the terms people type into search engines) that are not already extensively covered online.
 You can quickly check to see how extensively a subject is covered online by Googling it.
 If there are already a ton of great articles using your keywords, you may want to choose another subject.
-But if you think you can do better than the search results, write a Hub!
+But if you think you can do better than the search results, write an article!

 - To have a high potential for success, a title you create must also address a subject about which you are genuinely passionate.